alex-kalanis/remote-request/README.md

  - Version 3 is packaged for Composer
  - Version 4 has internal structure change after adding "new" socket and protocol.
  - Version 5 changed paths and namespaces, use streams and translations
+ - Version 6 changed naming from schema to params and allow to use one connection for passing data there and back

 # Usages